jonny11299/SoundLens/README.md

 Welcome to SoundLens!

+For a more detailed overview of what SoundLens is and what it does, check out my Devpost https://devpost.com/software/soundlens-dcsfhx

 The latest version of Processing is required to run this project, and can be downloaded here: https://processing.org/